ecommerceberlin/ecommercegermanyawards.com/texts/contest.md

 7. Considering that the contest evaluates the achievements of providers on the German market, where EU standards apply, and taking into account cases of unfair practices, the Organizer reserves the right to disregard votes submitted in large volumes and within a short period from IP addresses outside the European region to maintain the integrity of the voting process and ensure compliance with data protection regulations.
 8. If such actions are observed, votes submitted from these IP addresses within a short period will be removed, and the participant will be notified.
 If the situation repeats, the participant will be disqualified from the contest.
 The Organizer will only consider votes cast by Internet Users until **January 23rd, 2025, 14:59 (2:59 pm)** in the final summary of the voting.
-## § 8 Stage III Public Voting Nominees announcement
+## § 8 Stage III - Public Voting Nominees announcement
 1. The maximum of 10 (ten) Participants with the highest number of votes gained in the Internet Users' public voting will be chosen in each category.
 These Participants will be announced as the Nominees and proceed to the next stage of the Contest (Jury Voting) given that they meet the formal requirements described in § 2 of these Terms and Conditions.
 2. Nominees will be awarded points based on the number of votes received from Internet Users, with points ranging from 10 to 1.
 The Nominee with the highest number of votes will be awarded 10 points, the second highest will be awarded 9 points, the third highest 8 points, and so on, down to the Nominee with the fewest votes, who will be awarded 1 point.
-3. The nominees in each category will be highlighted on the contest's website following the announcement on **January 24th, 12 pm.""
-The information on the Nominees will also appear on the E-commerce Germany News website the same day.
+3. The nominees in each category will be highlighted on the contest's website following the announcement on **January 24th, 12 pm.** The information on the Nominees will also appear on the E-commerce Germany News website the same day.
 ## § 9 Stage IV – Voting of the Jury
 1. In order to enter the Stage IV of the Contest Participants are obliged to be chosen as the Nominees (check § 8), sign the agreement with the Organizer, and pay the participation fee (check § 12 below).
 2. Jurors cast their votes through a special form created for them by the Organizer based on the information provided by the Participants in their application forms.